-GoodGuide currently acquires data from over 1,000 different sources.
-Our sources include scientific institutions, governmental agencies, commercial data aggregators, non-governmental organizations, media outlets and corporations.
+GoodGuide currently acquires data from over 1,000 different sources, including scientific institutions, governmental agencies, commercial data aggregators, non-governmental organizations, media outlets and corporations.
 Product-level information is typically obtained from the manufacturer's website or from product labels.
-Company-level information for public firms is primarily obtained from rating services that serve the socially responsible investment market (Thomson-Reuters Asset4 and IW Financial).
-Company-level information for private firms is primarily obtained from de novo research conducted by GoodGuide using licensed databases and the Internet.

 Commitment to Data Quality

-GoodGuide is working to be the most reliable source of information on products and companies.
-We employ quality assurance and quality control (QA/QC) processes to ensure that GoodGuide maintains the highest standards of data integrity.
-The quality and credibility of each contributing data source is assessed based on its public reputation and the reviews of experts in relevant fields and by a detailed assessment of the data collection process used by the source.
-Our information architecture helps us avoid data quality issues by using industry-standard identification and cross-referencing systems (e.g., using chemical CAS numbers to connect information about ingredients) to facilitate matching data from external sources to their proper location in the GoodGuide ontology.
+GoodGuide strives to be the most reliable source of information on consumer products.
+We employ quality assurance and quality control (QA/QC) processes to ensure that the highest standards of data integrity are met and maintained.
+GoodGuide assesses the quality and credibility of each contributing data source based on the source’s data collection process, public reputation and reviews received by experts in relevant fields.
+Additionally, our information architecture uses industry-standard identification and cross-referencing systems (e.g., using chemical CAS numbers to connect information about ingredients) to facilitate matching data from external sources.
 Our QA/QC protocols include procedures to proactively minimize data errors, resolve potential data issues, and ensure timely updates of sources.

 Error Reporting and Correction Procedures

 If you believe a GoodGuide rating is incorrect or based on inaccurate data, we encourage you to report the issue to us for investigation.
-Please be sure to identify the relevant GoodGuide URL, product or company name so we can research your complaint.
-Please describe the apparent error and provide documentation (or URLs) that support use of different data or a revised rating.
+Please be sure to identify the relevant GoodGuide URL, error and product name to ensure that we research your complaint appropriately.
 GoodGuide does not charge any fees for investigating or correcting errors.
-Upon written request, we can treat submissions as confidential information.
+Upon written request, we will treat submissions as confidential information.

-We follow a standard procedure when addressing error reports: Our science team will review complaints and any provided documentation and inform you about our planned response to your error report in a timely manner.
-Based on our review, error reports are classified into one of the following categories and handled as specified:
+Our science team will review your complaints and any provided documentation and inform you about our determination in a timely manner.
+Error reports are classified into one of the following:

-- Raw Data Error: If a user provides evidence indicating that GoodGuide contains incorrect information about a product's or company's identity or attributes (e.g., incorrect product-brand relationship, missing product ingredients, etc.), GoodGuide will attempt to confirm the accuracy of proposed corrections using publicly available sources.
-If a user proposes alternate, more up-to-date information for consideration in rating a single product or company on any given indicator, we will review whether our current data is misleading in the light of the new information provided.
-In the event that GoodGuide determines a correction or update is warranted, we will proceed to integrate the resulting score change into our services during our next scheduled database push (which occur bi-monthly).
-If incorrect or out-of-date data materially impacts the score assigned to a product or company, GoodGuide will temporarily suspend publishing that entity's record until its score can be publicly updated.
+Raw Data Error: If a user provides evidence indicating that GoodGuide contains incorrect information about a product's identity or attributes (e.g., incorrect product-brand relationship, missing product ingredients, etc.), GoodGuide will attempt to confirm the accuracy of proposed corrections using publicly available sources.
+If a user proposes alternate, more up-to-date information for consideration in rating a product on any given indicator, we will review whether our current data is misleading in the light of the new information provided.
+In the event that GoodGuide determines a correction or update is warranted, we will proceed to integrate the resulting rating change into our services during our next scheduled database push.
+If incorrect or out-of-date data materially impacts the rating assigned to a product, GoodGuide will temporarily suspend publishing that entity's record until its score can be publicly updated.

-- Scoring Methodology Dispute: If a user raises issues about the scoring methodology GoodGuide uses to rate a product or company (e.g., maintaining that it should not be rated on some specific indicator or taking issue with the weight accorded to a rating component), we will consider that feedback in the context of overall stakeholder feedback on the GoodGuide rating system.
-We do not implement custom modifications to our scoring methodologies that are specific to a company or product.
-We do regularly review and enhance our methodologies in response to user feedback and new scientific or regulatory developments.
+Scoring Methodology Dispute: If a user raises concerns regarding GoodGuide’s rating methodology (e.g., maintaining that an ingredient should have a different level of health concern or takes issue with the scoring rules we use),, we will consider a user’s feedback in the context of overall stakeholder feedback on the GoodGuide rating system.
+We do not implement custom modifications specific to a product to our rating methodologies..
+We regularly review and enhance our methodologies in response to user feedback and new scientific or regulatory developments.